Designing, making and education

 Saturday 26 March (5 places available)

 Saturday 30 April (5 places available)

 Primary school art workshops

 Tailor-made to suit your school

 I am a fully qualified and experienced primary teacher and my DBS can be checked through the Government Update Service.
 Workshops can be booked for half or full days, several days or as part of your school's arts week celebrations.
-Workshops can focus on children exploring a new artistic skill or working collaboratively on one piece of artwork.
-Schools often have a site-specific piece in mind that they would like to display.
-I use a variety of media including, mosaic, acrylic paint, gold-leaf, textiles, wire-work, junk modelling and mod roc.
-The themes are endless, which is why I will discuss in detail your requirements before you make your booking.
+Workshops focus on children exploring a new artistic skill and often working collaboratively on one piece of artwork.
+Schools may have a site-specific piece in mind that they would like to display.
+I also work on mixed media art projects as well as mosaics.

 The Mosaic is amazing!!
 We are all so pleased!
 The children love it!
 Thank you for your hard work!

 © 2020-21.
 Lindsey Kennedy Portfolio.
 All rights reserved.